What Is GDPR? How Does GDPR Affect My Ecommerce Business?

 But before we get into the rules and regulations, it’s confession time.
 I’m not a lawyer (sorry Mum!).
 In all seriousness, though, while I will offer you some best practice tips, they should only be used as guidance.
-If you’re new to selling into the EU or are worried that you might not be GDPR-compliant, then you’ll need to consult a lawyer.
+If you’re new to selling into the UK or EU or are worried that you might not be GDPR-compliant, then you’ll need to consult a lawyer.

 What is GDPR?